jxnblk/Mathematical/README.md

 # Mathematical

-A simple, responsive web framework.
+A simple CSS framework.
 Working on it.